Back to blog

 ...

-It would generate a custom resume and cover letter, highlight which keywords it matched, and flag any gaps.
+It would highlight which keywords matched the job listing and flag any obvious gaps.

 Screenshot of the Job Leads tab on the Girls Job Search HQ dashboard, showing six scored job postings with fit ratings from 5 to 9